A well-written letter will be treasured for years and often reread in times of sadness.

 A few things, before we start.
 Keep your letter short.
 Letters of sympathy should only be about a page.
 Don't talk about yourself too much and keep any stories you include brief.

 Ideally words of condolence should be hand-written.
 It is acceptable, however, to type a letter if your hand writing is difficult to read.
-Keep in mind that a hand-written letter is more personal and it will be greatly appreciated by people who seldom recieve "old-fashioned" mail.
+Keep in mind that a hand-written letter is more personal and it will be greatly appreciated by people who seldom receive “old-fashioned” mail.

 Here we go:

 Now that you have thoughtfully considered these questions it is time to compose your letter.
 There are seven components to a condolence letter.
-I will give you a list of half finished sentences for each component.
+I will give you a list of half-finished sentences for each component.
 You can either chose a sentence to finish or use it as inspiration to write your own sentence.

 Acknowledge the loss (use the deceased name).